THE LEAGUE CUP

 (L-R: the League Cup, the Milk Cup, the Littlewoods Challenge Cup)

-During the late 1950s, the majority of senior English clubs equipped their grounds with floodlights.
-This opened up the opportunity to exploit weekday evenings throughout the winter.
-The League Cup was introduced in the 1960–61 season specifically as a mid-week floodlit tournament, to replace the Southern Professional Floodlit Cup.
-In the early years of the competition, many of the top teams declined to take part.
-It was only when automatic entry to the UEFA Cup was promised to the winners that the full League membership took part.
+During the late 1950s, the majority of senior English clubs installed floodlights at their grounds, enabling matches to be staged on weekday evenings throughout the winter months.
+The League Cup was introduced for the 1960–61 season specifically to take advantage of this development, functioning as a midweek, floodlit competition and effectively replacing the Southern Professional Floodlit Cup.
+In its early years, many leading clubs chose not to participate.
+It was not until automatic qualification for the UEFA Cup was offered to the winners that full Football League membership engagement was secured.

-The competition has been sponsored since the 1982 season as follows:
+The competition has been sponsored since the 1982 season, as outlined below:

 PeriodSponsorName of Cup